 For each class of financial instrument described in the above table, changes in each of the significant unobservable inputs and assumptions used by the Company will impact the determination of a fair value measurement for the financial instrument.
-The sensitivity of these Level 3 fair value measurements to changes in unobservable inputs and interrelationships between those inputs as described below impact the determination of a fair value measurement for the financial instrument.
+The sensitivity of these Level 3 fair value measurements to changes in unobservable inputs and interrelationships between those inputs as described below impact the determination of a fair value measurement for the financial instrument for the financial instrument.

-Where the Company is long the underlying risk of a derivative, significant increases (decreases) in the underlying of the derivative, such as interest rates or dividend yield in isolation, would result in a significantly higher (lower) fair value measurement.
+Where the Company is long the underlying risk of a derivative, significant increases (decreases) in the underlying of the derivative, such as interest rates, recovery rates, or dividend yield, in isolation, would result in a significantly higher (lower) fair value measurement.
+Significant increases (decreases) in credit spreads, in isolation, would result in a significantly lower (higher) fair value measurement.
 Where the Company is short the underlying risk of a derivative, the impact of these changes would have a converse effect on the fair value measurements reported by the Company.